InderJagdeo/ListView-With-Combine-MVVM/README.md

 Created a simple 'List View' example to show the list of users and their details with the Combine framework and MVVM architecture.

 ## Technologies used:
+  1. Language: Swift
-  1. Framework: UIKit, AVFoundation, Combine
+  2. Framework: UIKit, AVFoundation, Combine
-  2. Architecture: MVVM Architecture.
+  3. Architecture: MVVM Architecture.